animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Keep in mind that some of the {data-store-name} properties are client-specific (for example, `conflateEvents`), while others are server-specific (for example `distributedSystemId`, `enableNetworkPartitionDetection`, `enforceUniqueHost`, `memberTimeout`,
+Keep in mind that some of the GemFire properties are client-specific (for example, `conflateEvents`), while others are server-specific (for example `distributedSystemId`, `enableNetworkPartitionDetection`, `enforceUniqueHost`, `memberTimeout`,